 Scalable Synthesis of Expanded Polystyrene

-Dr Saoud's creation is one that very few people would ever be aware of, but many might depend upon.
-He has designed a sustainable way to produce a more durable, less flammable and lighter insulation material than the commonly-used polystyrene.
+Dr Khaled Saoud has designed a sustainable way to produce a more durable, less flammable and lighter insulation material than the commonly-used polystyrene.
+His creation is one that very few people are aware of, but many might depend upon.

 His polystyrene composite, which incorporates nanomaterials such as silica aerogel or nanosheets, can be applied to existing insulation materials, which can then withstand 45 minutes of heat with minimal damage, compared to as little as 50 seconds without the coating.
 This time could be the difference between life and death.